Certora/Quorum/README.md

-Below is an updated, more succinct **Readme** for Quorum, organized as a clear step-by-step guide for new users.
-It consolidates the existing information and provides a logical flow to help you get started quickly and confidently.

----

 # Quorum

 Quorum is an open-source Python utility that ensures the integrity of smart contracts deployed on blockchains.
 By comparing on-chain code against known official repositories, Quorum helps detect unauthorized changes, bolstering the security and trustworthiness of decentralized systems.